openleap-io/io.openleap.parent/README.md

 $ mvn clean deploy -Prelease,gpg
 ```

-If there is a sign error such of ioctl device.
+If there is a sign error such as "Inappropriate ioctl for device".
 Check the following:
 1. Check the key(s) installed on the machine:
 ```
 gpg --list-keys --keyid-format short